 Linked to an estimated route schedule with selected check distance and time resolution.

-Constraints on input data.
+Constraints on input data

-Coverage – S-104 data is not expected to overlap, but in case of an overlap of greater than 5 metres the approach must be same as for overlapping S-102 data.
+Coverage – S-104 data is not expected to overlap, but in case of an overlap of greater than one grid cell the approach must be same as for overlapping S-102 data.
 The ECDIS must provide a permanent indication of “Overlap” and the user must have the ability to select which producer in the overlapped area has priority and will be selected for processing WLA.

 As with S-102, each S-104 point is assigned a rectangular extent with nearest neighbour interpolation.

-As with S-102, each S-104 point used in calculations must take into account the vertical uncertainty values contained within the dataset.

 WLA must not be applied unless the S-102 and S-104 features are on the same vertical datum.
 If the S-102 and S-104 features are not on the same vertical datum then an indication “Incompatible vertical datums” must be given to the user.

 User Inputs